sitiporn/Reading-paper/possible_main/Efficient_intent_detect.md

 # Efficient Intent Detection with Dual Sentence Encoders

-## what I focused
- - Tasked dialog system or any tasked conversation system (eg.chatbot) still work on that and still maintain the accuracy
- - dialog act prediction or next utterance generation

 1. What they did ?

   - leaverage Pretrain and fine-tuning  all entire models